mananmadani/SpendTrail/README.md

 **Africa:** ZAR

 *Note: Currency selection only changes the display symbol.
-No conversion calculations are performed.*
+No conversion calculations are performed.
+Each profile can have its own currency setting.*

 ## 🚀 Quick Start